What is a shared path?

 - The growing areas of Dundas and Carlingford.

-The map below shows the shared pathways delivered for the Parramatta Light Rail Stage 1 project, including:
+The map below shows the shared pathways delivered as part the light rail project, including:

 - New bridge at Cumberland Hospital Precinct.